Howrah railway station: Tram terminus, Howrah

 Until 1992, there was a tram terminus at Howrah Station.
 Trams departed for Sealdah Station, Rajabazar, Shyambazar, High Court, Dalhousie Square, Park Circus, Ballygunge, Tollygunge etc. Trams also departed for Bandhaghat and Shibpur.

 The tram terminus was partially closed in 1971 while the Bandhaghat and Shibpur lines were closed.
 Many unauthorized vehicles and pedestrians began to traverse the tram tracks and so the routes were not continued.
 The terminus station was converted to underpasses and a bus terminus.
 The part of the tram terminus for other routes continued to function until 1992, when the Rabindra Setu (Howrah Bridge) was declared unfit to carry trams because it was a cantilever bridge.

 Heritage museum

 The nearby Rail Museum, Howrah was opened in 2006, and contains a section dedicated to the heritage and history of Howrah railway station.
 The railway museum, located south of the station, displays artefacts of historical importance related to the development of Eastern Railway.
 From 1909 to 1943 the Fairy Queen, the world's oldest operational steam locomotive, was displayed on a plinth inside the station.

-Major trains

-The train which originates from Howrah Junction are :